-Figure 1.
-A model of the SAS solar farm (Download the model).
+Figure 2.
+An Aladdin model of the SAS solar farm.

 Results from Aladdin simulations

 With our cloud-based Aladdin software, anyone can easily confirm this effect with a simulation of HSAT-driven solar panel arrays in a Web browser.
-Figure 4 shows the results predicted by Aladdin for 1/22, 4/22, 7/22, and 10/22, which reveal a small dip in April, significant dips in January and October, and no dip at all in July.
+Figure 4 shows the results predicted by Aladdin for 3/22, 6/22, 9/22, and 12/22, which reveal a small dip in the spring and fall, a significant dip in the winter, and no dip at all in the summer.

-Figure 3.
+Figure 4.
 Aladdin simulation results for four seasons (partial results, not for the whole field).

 Look at the angle

-This trend is opposite to the behavior of the change of the angle of incidence on a horizontally-fixed solar panel, which shows that the angle is the largest in early morning and gradually decreases to the minimum at noon (Figure 5) — though the incidence angle at noon is not smaller than the corresponding angle in Figure 4.
-The behavior shown in Figure 5 is exactly the reason why we feel the solar radiation is the most intensive at noon.
+This trend is opposite to the pattern of change for the angle of incidence on a horizontally-fixed solar panel, which shows that the angle is the largest in early morning and gradually decreases to the minimum at noon (Figure 6) — though the incidence angle at noon is not smaller than the corresponding angle in Figure 5.
+The trend shown in Figure 6 is exactly the reason why we feel the solar radiation is the most intensive at noon.

-Figure 5.
-The change of the incident sunbeam angle over time on 1/22 (fixed).
+Figure 6.
+The change of the incident sunbeam angle over time on 1/22 (for fixed solar panels).

 The effect of air mass

-This phenomenon has to do with something called air mass, a jargon used in solar engineering to represent the distance that sunlight has to travel through the Earth’s atmosphere before it reaches a solar panel as a ratio relative to the distance when the Sun is exactly vertically upwards (i.e. at the zenith).
+This phenomenon has to do with something called air mass, a jargon used in solar engineering to represent the distance that sunlight has to travel through the Earth’s atmosphere before it reaches a solar panel as a ratio relative to the distance when the Sun is exactly vertically upwards (i.e., at the zenith).
 The larger the air mass is, the longer the distance sunlight has to travel and the more it is absorbed or scattered by air molecules.
-The air mass coefficient is approximately inversely proportional to the cosine of the zenith angle, meaning that it is largest when the Sun just rises from the horizon and the smallest when the Sun is at the zenith.
+The air mass coefficient is approximately inversely proportional to the cosine of the zenith angle, meaning that it is the largest when the Sun just rises from the horizon (0°) and the smallest when the Sun is at the zenith (90°).
 Because of the effect of air mass, the energy received by a solar panel will not be the highest at dawn.
-The exact time of the output peak depends on what the contributions from the incidental angle and the air mass are proportionally.
+The exact time of the output peak depends on the proportional contributions from the incidental angle and the air mass.

-We can conclude that it is largely the motion of the solar panels driven by HSAT that is responsible for this “surprise.”
+We can conclude that it is largely the rotation of the solar panels driven by HSAT that is responsible for this “surprise.”
 The constraint of the north-south alignment of the solar panel arrays makes it more difficult for them to face the Sun, which appears to be shining more from the south at noon in the winter.
-If you want to experiment further, you can try to track the changes of the incident angle in different seasons.
-You should find that the change of angle from morning to noon will not change as much as the day moves to the summer.
+If you want to investigate this effect further, you can try to track the changes of the incident angle in different seasons.

-Lastly, this dip effect becomes less and less significant if we move closer and closer to the equator.
-You can confirm that the effect vanishes in Singapore, which has a latitude of one degree.
+Lastly, this dip effect becomes less significant if we move closer to the equator.
+With Aladdin, you can confirm that the effect nearly vanishes in Singapore, which has a latitude of one degree.
 The lesson learned from this study is that the return on investment in HSAT is better at lower latitudes than at higher latitudes.
 This is probably why we see solar panel arrays in the north are typically fixed and tilted to face the south.